 The guest professional, or professionals, will respond to the work of all regional stage management nominees who present at the regional festival.
 One regional stage management recipient (national stage management finalist) will be selected.
 The selection process may include other guest respondents as determined by the regional design & technology chair.

 Eligibility Requirements for the Region 1 Festival

-- Students who have stage managed any realized production at an institution which had at least one KCACTF response in 2018 are eligible to participate with the KCACTF Stage Management Fellowship.
+- Students who have stage managed any realized production at an institution which had at least one KCACTF response in the calendar year are eligible to participate with the KCACTF Stage Management Fellowship.

 - Student stage managers may be nominated by the KCACTF respondent, their director, or an appropriate faculty mentor, but may also submit their application on their own initiative if desired.